suzuki-shunsuke/ghalint/README.md

 > [!WARNING]
 > These features are experimental, meaning they may be changed or removed at minor pr patch versions.

-### Validate inputs of actions and resuable workflows
+### Validate inputs of actions and reusable workflows

 [#904](https://github.com/suzuki-shunsuke/ghalint/pull/904)